Relintai/pandemonium_engine_docs/usage/rendering/multiple_resolutions.md

-In any case, while changing the root Viewport params is probably the most flexible way to deal with the problem, it can be a lot of work, code and guessing, so Godot provides a simple set of parameters in the project settings to handle multiple resolutions.
+In any case, while changing the root Viewport params is probably the most flexible way to deal with the problem, it can be a lot of work, code and guessing, so Pandemonium provides a simple set of parameters in the project settings to handle multiple resolutions.

 Stretch settings